cicnavi/simplesamlphp-module-conformance/README.md

 Next step is to configure available options in file config/module_conformance.php.
 Each option has an explanation, however, the description of the overall concept follows.

+### PDO Metadata Storage Handler

+This module relies on PDO as being set as a metadata storage handler in SimpleSAMLphp.
+Please go through the following documentation to set it up: https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-pdostoragehandler

 ## Adding Authentication Processing Filter
 Last step to start tracking user data using the configured tracker classes / jobs store is to add an [authentication processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc.html) from the conformance module